LiabilityVsFullCoverage.com

 When you carry full coverage (collision + comprehensive), collision pays for your car's damage whether or not the other driver is insured.
 Drop full coverage and you lose that backstop.
 If an uninsured driver totals your $8,000 car, you have no recourse unless you carry either UM with a property damage component (UMPD) or can afford to absorb the loss directly.

-In Mississippi -- where an estimated 30% of drivers are uninsured -- the expected probability that the driver who totals your car is uninsured is genuinely high.
-In states like Vermont (4% uninsured) the risk is much lower.
+In Mississippi -- where an estimated 28% of drivers are uninsured -- the expected probability that the driver who totals your car is uninsured is genuinely high.
+In states like Maine (about 6% uninsured) the risk is much lower.
 UM/UIM is especially critical in the high-risk states below.

 Uninsured Driver Rate by State (Selected States)